Norsk-Tipping/kafka-connect-jdbc-flatten/README.md

      Fields from the record value that match are NOT to be propagate down to each target table but shall be constrained as (composed) primary key in the specific target table."

-     The fields are to be referenced by: suffix of root schema name (if absent the word root is used and to be used), followed by the subpath of fieldnames.
+     The fields are to be referenced by: suffix of root schema name (if absent the word root is used), followed by the subpath of fieldnames.
      All of these are to be seperated by dot ('.'). e.g.